venj/myscripts/Readme.md

 Here are the functions for all the scripts in this repo:
 ```
-airdrop             # Enable and disable airdrop for all network interface on OSX Lion
-avpw                # Password for archives downloaded on Tumao AV website.
-avtr                # Download torrent from "that" video website -- you know it ;)
-bgqq                # Make QQ a system tray only app.
-DO NOT use it on MAS QQ.
 bu                  # Very silly script to update brew softwares.
 checksum            # Checksum files with *ALL* md5 and shaX hash.
 commit              # Commit and push your git repo with only one line of command.
 dm                  # Download manga from manhua.178.com.
 ed2k                # Extract all ed2k links from a webpage.
 epub                # Pack a folder containing ePub necessary data into a ePub file.
-ftp                 # Turn on and off FTP service on OSX Lion.
 gem                 # Install rubygems without install docs.
 gitsync             # Sync all my local git repos.
 icns                # Make icns file for Mac App Store from a large image file.